 These printers are slightly less reliable since they are more complex, but they allow for some very interesting creations (multicolor, mixing material properties, using soluble support materials, etc.)

-Written by: By Alex Berrou and John TeelFinally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Written by: By Alex Berrou and John TeelFinally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.